melinkmann/spTool3-release/docs/usage.md

         - Select an entry and press `F2` or **left-click** on it again, or **double-click** on an entry.

 - **1.3 Export**:
+  In the centre, all export buttons that require further settings are shown together with these settings:

     - `Show dialog`: Opens the export dialog.
 A brief overview of its most important features:
         - `Format`: Decide if data is copied to clipboard or written as a csv file.
 Note: If your export would be written as several csv files, you should not use the clipboard option.
         - `Export path`: If 'csv file' is selected, you can set the folder where files are written.
 Use the **right-click menu** to open a file browser to set a directory.

     - `Export raw data` button: Exports the raw data as time-resolved intensity data.
 You may add event markers ( symbols that indicate the peak), population markers (symbols at the bottom that indicate which (in-silico) population an event belongs to) and tell spTool to only export the selected isotopes.
+    - ... to be completed ...

-      **On the right side, there is a list of buttons that do not need further settings:**
+  On the right side, there is a list of buttons that do not need further settings:
     - `Export event data`: Exports data for each event including peak area.
     - `Export results table`: Exports the table from the `TAB` pane with key results and settings.
     - `Export method as ...`: Exports the current method either as a human-readable '.csv' file or an '.spm' file that can be loaded into spTool later.
     - ... to be completed ...

 - **1.4 Edit**: